 In the Bibliography section, there are examples of references to conferences or workshops articles [1] [2], journal [3], and books [4].
 References to applications or online resources (web pages) must include at least a short relevant description in addition to the link [5], and other information is available (authors, year, etc.).
 References that contain only the link to the online resource will be placed in the page footer.

-No that if sources change you have to update all citation fields in the document as specified by Microsoft documentation.
+No that if sources change you must update all citation fields in the document as specified by Microsoft documentation.

 Each reference must be cited within the document text, see example below (depending on the project theme, the presentation of a method/application can vary).

 In paper [1] the authors present a detection system for moving obstacles based on stereovision and ego motion estimation (note that this is not true about that the article contents).
-The method is … discus the algorithms, data structures, functionality, specific aspects related to the project theme, etc….
+The method is … discuss the algorithms, data structures, functionality, specific aspects related to the project theme, etc….
 Discussion: pros and cons.

 In chapter 4 of [4], the similar-to-my-project-theme algorithm is presented, with the following features…